escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   The Pandas data library is *not* needed by the DSGE-modelling features of PyMacLab itself, but is instead required in the experimentally made available modules used to estimated and work with VAR and FAVAR models.
 These modules are in the ``pymaclab.stats.`` branch and some test files are included in the test/stats directory.

+  The Mako templating library is an optional but required option for thise users who wish to work with PyMacLab's dynare++ translator and solution wrapper function.
+The templating library is used in order to translate a solved DSGE model using PyMacLab into a dynare++ conformable model files, which then if requested, can also be solved from within PyMacLab using dynare++ in the background with solution matrices being passed by to the PyMacLab DSGE model instance.
+For this to work users in a \*nix environment need to have a functional dynare++ executable (binary) file located in their local PATH.

   The Wheezy.template libary is - similar to the more popular Jinja2 - a templating library which can be used to generate PyMacLab model files on-the-fly inside your Python scripts based on a Python dictionary with DSGE model attributes conforming to a specific format.